Intruder Attacks Husband Of Top US Democrat With Hammer - UrduPoint

 Police said officers found the assailant at the couple's home just before 2:30 am (0930 GMT), where he and Paul Pelosi were scuffling over a hammer.

-The speaker, who is second in line to the presidency, was in Washington at the time.
+"The suspect pulled the hammer away from Mr. Pelosi and violently assaulted him with it," Scott told reporters, declining to take questions.

-"When the officers arrived on scene they encountered an adult male and Mrs. Pelosi's husband, Paul," chief Scott told reporters, declining to take questions.
+The chief said Depape would be charged with attempted homicide, assault with a deadly weapon, burglary and other felonies.

-"Our officers observed Mr. Pelosi and a suspect both holding a hammer.
-The suspect pulled the hammer away from Mr. Pelosi and violently assaulted him with it."
-The chief identified the assailant as 42-year-old David Depape and said he would be charged with attempted homicide, assault with a deadly weapon, burglary and other felonies.
+Nancy Pelosi's spokesman Drew Hammill said in a statement that the speaker's 82-year-old husband was "receiving excellent medical care and is expected to make a full recovery."
+Pelosi was in surgery, according to the family member quoted by MSNBC.
+The speaker and the couple's five children were reported to be returning to San Francisco to be by his side.

 "He is... very glad that a full recovery is expected.
 The president continues to condemn all violence, and asks that the family's desire for privacy be respected," Biden's press secretary Karine Jean-Pierre said in a statement.